Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 A function destined to transfer a volume from 1 or more tubes with a volume associated with a set number of reactions to another tube or set of tubes with another set of reaction numbers

+The tracking of the number of reactions it is done only internally to the function.

 This funcion respects the pipette (s) states when calling them, meaning that if the pipette that is going to be used has a tip, it will not be dropped and pick another one, but that tip will be preserved and use until another pipette is choosen or the function finishes.
 As well, if a pipette which is not used has a tip, that one will not be dropped at any time.

 On the other hand, the final tip used in this function will be dropped